-The U.S. Department of Energy (DOE), Solar Energy Technologies Office (SETO) launched the American-Made Perovskite Startup Prize, a part of the American-Made Challenges, to accelerate the growth of the domestic perovskite industry and support the rapid development of solar cells and modules that use perovskite materials through two prize competitions, coupled with entrepreneurial empowerment by the American-Made Network (Network), a network of national laboratories and private organizations such as incubators, investors, and industry partners across the United States.
-The Perovskite Startup Prize is a two contest (Countdown and Liftoff), \$3 million cash prize competition designed to accelerate efforts to develop new, innovative perovskite solar companies with the potential to manufacture commercially viable products in the United States.
+The U.S. Department of Energy (DOE), Office of Energy Efficiency and Renewable Energy (EERE), in partnership with the National Renewable Energy Laboratory (NREL), launched the American-Made Solar Prize (Solar Prize) to accelerate and sustain American solar innovation through a series of prize competitions, coupled with entrepreneurial empowerment by the American-Made Network (Network), a network of national laboratories and private organizations such as incubators, investors, and industry partners across the United States.
+The Solar Prize is a three-contest (Ready!
+Set!
+Go!), \$3 million cash prize competition designed to help entrepreneurs thrive as they develop transformative technology ideas into concepts and then into early-stage prototypes ready for industry testing.
+It is the first step to set American entrepreneurs on a pathway of accelerated innovation so ideas can become products in months, not years.